Let's Be Honest About Moringa in Australia

 When Things Go Wrong

-| Problem | Most Likely Cause | What to Actually Do |
+| Problem | Probable cause | What to Actually Do |

 |---|---|---|

 | Yellow leaves | Overwatering or poor drainage | Let the soil dry out, check that drainage holes aren't blocked.
-If the soil smells bad, you may have root rot — repot into fresh, draining mix. |
+Sour soil means rot: repot into fresh, draining mix. |

 | Barely growing | Not enough sun or too cold | Moringa needs 6+ hours of direct sun daily.
-In cooler weather, growth slows dramatically — don't overcompensate by overwatering. |
+In cooler weather, growth slows dramatically; do not overcompensate by overwatering. |

 | Aphids or caterpillars | Normal garden activity | Neem oil spray handles aphids well.
 For caterpillars, hand-pick them if the infestation is small.
-Moringa's natural compounds deter most insects fairly effectively. |
+Moringa's own chemistry keeps most bugs bored enough to leave. |

 | Leaves drop all at once | Cold temperatures or transplant shock | In winter, this is normal dormancy.
-After repotting, give the tree a few weeks to settle — don't overwater during this period. |
+After repotting, give the tree a few weeks to settle; do not overwater during this period. |

 | Wilting despite watering | Root rot from previous overwatering | This one is serious.
 Reduce water immediately, improve drainage, and if possible check the roots.
-Blackened, mushy roots confirm rot — repot and remove affected roots. |
+Blackened, mushy roots confirm rot; repot and remove affected roots. |

-| Tall and spindly with few leaves | Insufficient pruning | Prune back hard — cut the main stem and major branches to encourage side shoots.
+| Tall and spindly with few leaves | Insufficient pruning | Prune back hard: cut the main stem and major branches to encourage side shoots.
 It looks brutal but moringa recovers quickly. |

-| No flowers or pods | Tree is too young, or not enough sunlight | Moringa typically flowers after 8–12 months.
-Ensure it's getting full sun and isn't being kept too cold.
-Some varieties flower earlier than others. |
+| No flowers or pods | Tree is too young, or not enough sunlight | First flowers wait until the tree clears roughly 8–12 months.
+Give full sun and stop parking it in a cold corner.
+Varieties differ on timing. |

 Questions People Actually Ask